Esri/geodev-hackerlabs/develop/wab/wab_config_widget.md

 In this lab you will add a configurable Widget to Web AppBuilder.

-1. [Download StreetView Widget] (wab/StreetView.zip?raw=true) unzip it and copy the folder to the widgets directory for Web AppBuilder(e.g., webappbuilder\client\stemapp\widgets).
+1. Download the [StreetView Widget](resources/StreetView.zip?raw=true) unzip it and copy the folder to the widgets directory for Web AppBuilder(e.g., webappbuilder\client\stemapp\widgets).

 2. Open Web AppBuilder in the browser and create a new app.